 HOW BIG IS THIS GROUP?

-Right now, we’re still in formation.
+Due to COVID, we’re still in formation.
 There are currently several people interested in participating.
 We envision the group staying on the small side, maybe gatherings of 5-9 people, perhaps reaching a core of 10 to 20 individuals who don’t all participate in every gathering or event.
 If it grows beyond that, excellent, but we’ll need to address logistics and meeting spaces.

 DOES THIS GROUP HAVE A HIDDEN AGENDA?